danieltrujillo003/tdea/week1/README.md

 ## Setup

 Unzip the files and run `npm i` in the console to install all the required dependencies.
-Then run `node withYargs` to see the list of all courses in the console or  `node withYargs inscribir --help` to see a list of the options needed to generate the inscription file.
+Then run `node index` to see the list of all courses in the console or  `node index inscribir --help` to see a list of the options needed to generate the inscription file.
 If succeeded, a new file with the name of the student will be generated at the local folder with all the student and course info.
 > Remember: All the options for `inscribir` command are required